Spokeo/statify/README.md

 You will need to have a statsd instance running somewhere that you can connect to.
 If you want to graph what is coming out of statsd there are different front ends to use with statsd.
 One of them is Graphite: http://graphite.wikidot.com/

-This gem is only tested on ruby-1.9.3.
-YMMV on any ruby version prior to ruby-1.9.3.

 ## Usage

 In your Rails App put these following lines in your config/application.rb: